asrhou/NATMI/README.md

 NATMI is a python-based tool (see [software requirements](#download-and-installation)) to construct cell-to-cell ligand-receptor communication networks from multiomics data.
 It works with user-specified gene/protein abundance matrix files or can be used to explore Tabula Muris, Tabula Muris Senis and FANTOM5 cell atlas (see [required data](#expression-data)).

-Path to NATMI scripts has to be specified or the following commands can be run from the instalation directory:
+Path to NATMI scripts has to be specified or the following commands can be run from the installation directory:

 ### ExtractEdges: Extracting ligand-receptor-mediated interactions between cell types in the input transcriptome data.
 [transcriptome data--> once we agree on how we will word this in the paper, we can modify this]